websight-io/docs/docs/docs/developers/quick-start/index.md

 npm run-script test --prefix tests/end-to-end
 ```

-Both tests should passs this time.
+Both tests should pass this time.
 You should get a report like the one below.
 ```
 Running:  lunatitle.cy.ts                                                                 (1 of 1)